 - submit an evaluation report of his/her experience at the end of the term, or develop an ENGL 485 in conjunction with the project.

-To apply please complete the online application.
+To apply please complete the online application here and submit to firstname.lastname@example.org by the deadline.
 Students may apply to more than one professor, but will need to complete an application for each one.

 Dr. Shona Jackson – Lectures in Culture, Conflict, and Freedom

-Required Skills and Interests: Students should have a broad interest in the thematic issues that shape the series and a genuine intellectual curiosity about how interdisciplinarity produces uses and produces knowledge.
-They must be detail oriented and have basic library and web research skills.
-The following skills are a plus, but not required: familiarity with Publisher or Adobe; familiarity with Excel and/or Pages; familiarity with Google Docs, and Doodle.
+Required Skills & Interest: Basic library and web research skills are a must.
+The following are desired, but not necessary: familiarity with Publisher or Adobe; familiarity with Excel and/or Pages; familiarity with Google Docs, and Doodle.